MartsyniukOlena/chance-game/README.md

 __Welcome Message:__

-When a user starts a game, the first they see is a welcome message and a start button.
+When a user starts a game, the first thing they see is a welcome message and a start button.
 This area serves as an entry point, welcoming users to the game and offering them a clear starting point, enhancing user experience.
 The user can start a game after pressing the start button.

 ![welcome-message](readme-media/welcome-message.png)
 ___